Azure-Samples/communication-services-azure-managed-apps/ManagedApplicationSamples/readme.md

 ## Package the files

+### Prerequisite: Run the RegisterResourceProviders.ps1 script to register the resource providers before running the script.

-Note: Publish-ManagedApplications.ps1 powershell script pacakges the application and publishes to Azure.
+Note: Publish-ManagedApplication.ps1 powershell script pacakges the application and publishes to Azure.

 Add the following files to a package file name managedcommunicationservices.zip.
 The files must be at the root folder of the zip file.
 1. creatUiDefinition.json
 1. mainTemplate.json
-1. nestedtemplates folder
+1. AzureTemplates folder

 Upload the managedcommunicationservices.zip to an Azure Storage account so you can use it when you deploy the managed application's definition.
 The storage account name must be globally unique across Azure and the length must be 3-24 characters with only lowercase letters and numbers.
 In the command, replace the placeholder <pkgstorageaccountname> including the anble brackets(<>), with your unique storage account name.